mellobacon/scp-terminal/README.md

 <h2>Known Issues</h2>

+**This project is a WIP.
+Bugs and missing or incomplete features will be present**

 - The terminal will go into an infinite loop when you try click more than one link on the same page.
 For now pressing <code>esc</code> a million times should do the trick temporarily but it is recommended to just restart the app when this happens until a fix is available.

 <div>